OSC/ood-documentation/develop/_sources/how-tos/app-development/interactive/dynamic-form-widgets.rst.txt

   This example shows toggling options based on the cluster, but this feature generically support any field and value.

+.. _dynamic-bc-apps-data-hide:

 Hiding entire elements
 **********************

 The ``data-hide`` directive allows you to hide another element based on the current value of a select element.

-Let's continue examples involving GPUs.
+Let's continue with examples involving GPUs.
 We'd like to provide users with options for `CUDA`_ versions.

 But using Nvidia's `CUDA`_ libraries only makes sense when the user is requesting GPUs.